pjrebsch/memorb/README.md

 ## The Solution

 Memorb solves all of these problems and more!
-Just specify which methods should be memoized:
+At a minimum, just specify which methods should be cached and you're done:

 ```ruby
 class Rectangle